stolostron/rhacm-docs/manage_cluster/cloud_conn.md

 A *provider connection* is required to create a Red Hat OpenShift Container Platform cluster on a cloud service provider with Red Hat Advanced Cluster Management for Kubernetes.
 {:shortdesc}

-The provider connection stored the access credentials and configuration information for a provider.
+The provider connection stores the access credentials and configuration information for a provider.
 Each provider account requires its own provider connection, as does each domain on a single provider.

 The following files detail the information that is required for creating a connection document for each supported provider: